FIVE MOST SURPRISING FINDS

 U.S. Minority Business Development Agency, 2022

-Even when Black consumers want to spend within their community, the infrastructure to capture that spending barely exists.
-There are not enough Black-owned grocery stores, gas stations, banks, insurance companies, law firms, medical practices, or restaurants to absorb $1.7 trillion a year.
-The money has nowhere to go but out — to franchises owned by someone who lives in the suburbs, to corporations headquartered in cities where Black people cannot afford to live, to financial institutions that will lend that money to everyone except the community that deposited it.
+Even when Black consumers want to spend within their community, infrastructure to capture that spending barely exists.
+Black-owned grocery stores, gas stations, banks, insurance companies, law firms, medical practices, or restaurants fall short of the number needed to absorb $1.7 trillion a year.
+The money therefore has nowhere to go but out — whether toward franchises owned by someone who lives in the suburbs, corporations headquartered in cities where Black people cannot afford to live, or financial institutions that will lend that money to everyone except the community that deposited it.

 “The most dangerous creation of any society is the man who has nothing to lose.
 You do not need a sociologist to understand that a people with no financial stake in their own community will eventually stop caring about that community.”